gavrilaalexandru/BashAcces/README.md

 - Generates a report for a specific user, counting the number of files, directories, and the total disk space used in their "home" directory.
 - The report is generated asynchronously and saved in the user's "home" directory.

+## File Structure
+- **`main.sh`**: The primary script that provides a menu-driven interface for user management, including options for user registration, login, logout, generating reports, and checking the current directory.
+It calls specific scripts based on user input, using source for login/logout to ensure session variables persist.
+- **`inregistrare_utilizatori.sh`**: Handles user registration, validation, and adding user details to the registry.
+It checks for duplicate usernames and emails, validates password strength, and ensures password confirmation matches.
+After registration, it generates a unique user ID, stores user details in users.csv, and creates a home directory for the user.
+- **`logare_utilizatori.sh`**: Manages user login by verifying the username against users.csv.
+If the user exists and is not already logged in, it prompts for a password and validates it against the stored password.
+After successful login, it updates the last_login field in users.csv, adds the user to the logged_in_users array, and navigates to the user’s home directory.
+It allows up to 3 login attempts before denying further access.
+- **`delogare_utilizatori.sh`**: Handles user logout by searching the logged_in_users array for the specified username.
+If the user is found, they are removed from the array and logged out.
+If the user is not found or there are no logged-in users, the script will display an appropriate message
+- **`raport_utlizatori.sh`**: Generates a report for a specified user, counting the number of files and directories in the user's home directory and calculating total disk usage.
+The report is saved as a text file in the user's home directory.
+The script also prompts the user to view the report after generation.

 ## Usage
 1. Clone the repository:
    ```bash